HumanCellAtlas/metadata-schema/docs/rationale.md

 ### Modularity

-As the metadata evolves, different components will likely evolve at different rates than others.
-For example, the specification of contact info may never change, whereas entirely new objects will be required when a new experimental technology is invented.
-A modular design will ensure that different components of the metadata can evolve flexibly and independently.
+As the metadata standard evolves, different schemas will likely evolve at different rates.
+For example, the specification of contact info may never change, whereas entirely new schemas might be required when a new experimental technology is invented.
+A modular design will ensure that different components of the metadata standard can evolve independently.

 ### Flexibility